AngelicaLastra/AngelicaLastra/README.md

 ## Hi there! 👋

-I am an enthusiastic and inquisitive Analytics Engineer (formerly an Architect in training 🏠) — I have the most fun when figuring out solutions to complex challenges, writing efficient code, and driving decision-making through stories hidden in data.
+I am an enthusiastic and inquisitive Data Engineer (formerly an Architect in training 🏠) — I have the most fun when figuring out solutions to complex challenges, writing efficient code, and driving decision-making through stories hidden in data.
 Checkout my [LinkedIn](https://www.linkedin.com/in/angelica-lastra/) for more information!

 ### dbt Labs